 - Error Handling: in the event of a failed run, self-crafted logic is required for notifications (Slack, emails).

 - Manual Runs: executing a cron job manually, outside of its schedule, proves difficult and can lead to inconsistencies due to potential environment differences.

 - No UI: navigating cron jobs is challenging without a centralized hub, particularly for larger engineering teams.
 This comes with induced issues: 1.
 Handling permissions and Errors among users and editors and 2.
-Server downtime: when the server hosting the job experiences downtime, monitoring and alterting is problematic.
+Server downtime: when the server hosting the job experiences downtime, monitoring and alerting is problematic.

 Windmill is an open-source developer platform and infra to build all internal tools through code, such as UIs and workflows based on simple scripts (TypeScript, Python, Go, Bash, SQL).

 Managing scripts, flows and apps on Windmill works at the workspace-level.
-Admins invite authors and operators to the workspace where are hosted workflows.
+Admins invite developers and operators to the workspace where are hosted workflows.
 The first two can write and edit flows as well as managing permissions, executions etc.

 From your workspace, navigate to the dedicated

 Configure the schedule frequency using cron syntax or the simplified builder.